piyushtakale/interviewprep/README.md

 - handle large ammount of data in cheaper price
 - scale traffic 0 downtown time
 - new application paradigms including cloud technology, real time streaming, supports both trasactional and analytical workloads.

+### ACID properties :

+#### Atomacity :

+By this, we mean that either the entire transaction takes place at once or doesn’t happen at all.
+There is no midway i.e. transactions do not occur partially.

+#### Consistency :

+refers to accuracy of the database.
+Maintains integrity of

 ```java